- Culinary walks

 This is a city with a pulse so strong and a culinary heritage so divine that after spending time in Naples we’ve found ourselves wondering: why don’t all roads lead here?

-On this culinary walk, we explore what lies beyond the old city walls in the thriving old neighborhoods that crowd around Naples’ historic gates.
-We’ll start in a third-generation pasticceria for a Neapolitan coffee and sfogliatella, a pastry first created in a Catholic convent near Naples.
-We will then plunge into the traditional food shops and market streets of the neighborhood.
+On this culinary walk, we’ll being in the narrow cobblestoned alleys of Centro Storico, a UNESCO World Heritage site, and then see and taste what lies beyond the old city walls in the thriving old neighborhoods that crowd Naples’ historic gates.
+We’ll start in a third-generation pasticceria for a Neapolitan coffee and sfogliatella, a pastry first created in a Catholic convent near Naples, follow by the famous baba au rum.
+We will then plunge into the traditional food shops, stopping for a quick limoncello in a most unusual place before a snack of classic, seasonal Napoli street food and, of course, there will be pizza in more than one form.
+We’ll then move beyond the walls into a very different area teaming with local life and market streets.
 We’ll stop into a baccaleria, where salt cod is king, before sampling the healing waters of Vesuvius at a kiosk in the market.
 We’ll meet three sisters at their vegetable stand and sample some of the famous tomatoes grown around the famous volcano.
-We’ll visit a family-run bakery, where we will make our own Neapolitan caponata, a salad made with the bakery’s specialty bread, called freselle, mozzarella and heirloom piennolo tomatoes.
-We’ll then move further into the market to sample the beloved street foods of Naples such as pizza fritta, zeppole, panzarotti, palle di riso, frittatina di pasta and seasonal specialties like fried zucchini flowers.
+We’ll visit a family-run bakery, where we will make our own Neapolitan caponata, a salad made with the bakery’s special bread, called freselle, mozzarella and heirloom piennolo tomatoes.

-Shopkeepers, olive sorters, home cooks, vendors and the last traditional sign painter of the market are all part of the warm community of this bustling market experience.
-On this walk beyond the walls, we’ll spend the day among them, experiencing the everyday food traditions of a living local market neighborhood along with the superlative hospitality that is the hallmark of the Neapolitano.
+Shopkeepers, bakers, olive sorters, home cooks, vendors and the last traditional sign painter of the market are all part of the warm community we’ll be welcomed into.
+On this walk within and without the city walls, we’ll spend the day experiencing the everyday food traditions served up with the superlative hospitality that is the hallmark of the Neapolitano.

 Fee includes everything consumed on the walk.
 Some special features: